-Andrew Orgee is an English composer of original music for amateur and professional musicians, with a large portfolio of compositions for solo, ensemble and orchestral forces.
-He studied music at Bromsgrove College and at Newcastle Polytechnic, and obtained a Masters in Composition at Goldsmiths College, London, where he studied under composer Peter Dickinson.
+Andrew Orgee is a composer of original music for amateur and professional musicians, with a large portfolio of compositions for solo, ensemble and orchestral forces.
+His musical education spans both foundation and degree level study at Bromsgrove College, Newcastle Polytechnic and Newcastle University, culminating in a Masters degree in Composition at Goldsmiths College, University of London.
 His music has been performed internationally and in leading venues in London.
 He lives in Cambridge, England.

 - (1980-82) 2-year music foundation course, Bromsgrove, Worcestershire, England.
 Studied piano with Harold Taylor (author of “The Pianist’s Talent” and Director of Bromsgrove Music Festival).

 - (1982-85) – BA (Hons) with first class honours at Newcastle Polytechnic, England.
-Studied clarinet with Graham Evans (Northern Sinfonia) and composition with Dr Steve Ingham (Composer).
+Studied clarinet with Graham Evans (Northern Sinfonia) and composition with Dr Steve Ingham.

 - (1985-86) – British Academy scholarship awarded for research into graphical music notation at Newcastle University, England.

 - (1991-93) – M.Mus (Lond.)
 Masters degree in music composition at Goldsmith’s College, London.
 Studied composition with Professor Peter Dickinson.

 - 13th March 2009, Sofia City Modern Art Gallery, Bulgaria.
 2nd performance of Blind Love song cycle performed by the Bulgarian Chamber Orchestra “Orpheus” conducted by Raitcho Christov with Teodora Konach (Soprano) and Liliana Stoeva (Harp).